linode/apl-docs/docs/for-devs/get-started/lab-20.md

 ---

 :::info
-Prerequisite: For this lab, Loki and Grafana need to be activated.
+Loki, Minio, Prometheus and Grafana need to be activated for this lab.
 :::

 When your application is deployed, you would of course like to be able to see container logs for debugging purposes.
 Grafana Loki is used in Otomi for log aggregation.
 When Grafana Loki is enabled, you'll see the Loki app in your apps.